-Today, most people are eating way too many Omega-6 fatty acids.
+Today, most people are eating a lot of omega-6 fatty acids.

-At the same time, consumption of animal foods high in Omega-3 is the lowest it has ever been.
+At the same time, the consumption of animal foods that are high in omega-3s is the lowest it has ever been.

-Omega-6 and Omega-3 fatty acids are called polyunsaturated because they have many double bonds (poly=many).
+Omega-6 and omega-3 fatty acids are called polyunsaturated fats because they have many double bonds (poly=many).

-Our bodies don't have the enzymes to produce them and therefore we must get them from the diet.
+Your body doesn’t have the enzymes to produce them, so you must get them from your diet.

-If we don’t get any from the diet, then we develop a deficiency and become sick.
-That is why they are termed the "essential” fatty acids.
+If you don’t get any from your diet, you develop a deficiency and become sick.
+That is why they are termed “essential” fatty acids.

 However, these fatty acids are different than most other fats.
 They are not simply used for energy or stored, they are biologically active and have important roles in processes like blood clotting and inflammation.